 How long till I get my skates?

 This depends on availability in the European warehouse of Riedell.
-If your skates are available there, we can get them in Amsterdam in approximately 1 week.
-If the skates have to come from the USA, delivery time to Ginger Skates will take about 3 to 5 weeks.
+If your skates are available there, we can get them in Amsterdam in approximately 1 to 2 weeks.
+If the skates have to come from the USA, delivery time to Ginger Skates will take about 6 to 10 weeks.
 In any case, it is very rare that you come to our home shop for a fitting and leave with the pair you want.
 We almost always need to order for you.

 Quite a few excellent skate shops are based in the Netherlands.
 But we missed a specialized shop with the opportunity to try out high-end Riedell rhythm skates.
 Of course, online ordering sounds like a solution but because the Riedell skates have different lasts it’s very important to be able to do a proper fitting (and avoid sky-high duty fares when buying directly from the States).
 It’s our mission to provide the Dutch (and European) rhythm dance scene with the opportunity to try and buy their dream skates based on expert advice and inside knowledge of skates and rhythm skating.